bitovi/academy/src/technology-consulting/5-communication.md

 ## Professional communication

-Professional communication combines clarity, inclusivity, and proactive effort.
-By setting clear expectations, staying open-minded, and showing empathy, you foster productive relationships with clients and teammates.
+Consistency, respect, and inclusivity are key components of professional communication and meaningful relationships.
+By maintaining reliable communication, honoring diverse perspectives, and fostering an environment where everyone feels valued, we build trust and create opportunities for collective success.
 Keeping others informed and collaborating effectively ensures that projects run smoothly and problems are addressed before they escalate.

 ### Consistency

-Consistency and reliability in communication build trust and keep everyone informed.
-In consulting roles, especially in remote settings, regular updates and clear expectations are crucial for effective collaboration.
+Consistency and reliability in communication builds trust and keeps everyone informed.
+In remote roles, regular updates and clear expectations are crucial for effective collaboration.

 #### Always be moving

-Always ensure your progress is observable. _Not a single day should go by without some sort of observable progress._ Even if you’re working on a feature or bug that spans multiple days, avoid prolonged silence until it’s finished.
+Always make your progress observable. _Not a single day should go by without some sort of observable progress._ Even if you’re working on a feature or bug that spans multiple days, avoid prolonged silence until it’s finished.

 To maintain transparency:

 - **Update task statuses promptly:** Change the status of tickets as you begin work, and open pull requests marked as “Work in Progress” (WIP).
 - **Push work regularly:** Ensure you push your work at the end of each day to keep progress visible.

-- **Engage with team members:** Reach out to clients or colleagues to review your work and confirm mutual understanding of tasks.
+Questions to reflect:

+- What are other ways you can always show observable progress?

 #### Tell before being asked

 Remote work adds additional challenges to an already difficult job.
-As a consultant you want to optimize for value — since your client can’t observe your work, you have to communicate it.
+In general, you want to optimize for value — since remote team members can’t observe your work directly, you have to communicate it.

 Be proactive in your communication.
-Don’t wait for clients or stakeholders to ask for updates — anticipate their needs and inform them of developments, especially significant changes.
-For example, if you foresee a delay, inform the client early, explain the reasons, and outline the steps to mitigate the issue.
+Don’t wait for team members or stakeholders to ask for updates — anticipate their needs and inform them of developments, especially significant changes.
+For example, if you foresee a delay, inform your team early, explain the reasons, and outline the steps to mitigate the issue.
 This approach builds confidence in your ability to manage the project.

-If your client has to ask you what that status of a ticket is, outside of a daily scrum meeting, you need to communicate more.
+As a consultant, if your client has to ask you what that status of a ticket is, outside of a daily scrum meeting, you need to communicate more.
 Your client is your client, not your manager.
 You gain and keep confidence by lining up your progress with their expected progress.

 Never feel like you are bothering your client by sending them a gif or short movie every day, showing your progress.